-

 South Fork State Recreation Area boasts flourishing meadows and rolling hills filled with northeastern Nevada wildlife.
 Sightings of mule deer, badgers, beavers and kit foxes are a common sight.
 With the Ruby Mountains as a backdrop, visitors easily and eagerly enjoy hunting, boating, swimming and fishing.
 The expansive reservoir holds an abundant cache of catfish, bass and trophy size trout.
 A variety of waterfowl grace the lake, including ducks and geese.
 South Fork also offers both primitive and developed camping.
 A 25-site campground includes campsite tables, grills and a restroom with showers..

 Located in the quaint town of Genoa, Mormon Station’s lush lawns and mature trees make it an idyllic location to gather with friends and family.
 The site of Nevada’s first permanent, non-native settlement, Mormon Station was built in 1851 as a trading post along the Carson Route of the California Trail, providing much needed supplies to weary travelers crossing the Sierra Nevada Mountains.
-Today, the park is home to a reconstructed version of the original 1851 trading post that burned down in 1910 and a museum with original pioneer era artifacts.
-Popular annual events include the Genoa Candy Dance Arts & Crafts Faire and the Genoa Americana Celebration.
+Today the park is home to a reconstructed version of the original 1851 trading post that burned down in 1910, which operates as a museum with original pioneer artifacts.
+The park also features the 1856 Kinsey House, one of Nevada’s oldest surviving residences and a prominent example of the financial success of Mormon Station.

 Nestled in a scenic valley where bald eagles soar, Washoe Lake State Park offers breathtaking views of the Sierra Nevada, Carson and Virginia mountain ranges.
 A popular area for hiking, camping, picnicking, water sports and equestrian activities, the park also hosts a diverse range of birds and waterfowl, such as American white pelicans and Canada geese.
 Anglers can aim for channel and bullhead catfish, wipers, white bass and Sacramento Perch.
 Situated between Reno and Carson City, the park is a true treasure for local residents and visitors to enjoy year-round.